 Intel-powered Macs include a system management controller, commonly referred to as SMC for short.
 This system controls a wide variety of low-level processes on your Mac that control various kinds of built-in hardware on your machine.

 At times, your machine may start acting sporadically, and in these circumstances, a reset of your SMC is required.
-In this tutorial, we’ll not only explain the SMC to you, but we’ll walk you through the process of resetting your Mac’s SMC when you’ve tried every other troubleshooting step imaginable.
+In this tutorial, we’ll not only explain the SMC to you, but we’ll walk you through how to reset SMC on Mac when you’ve tried every other troubleshooting step imaginable.

 What is the system management controller (SMC)?